 YouTube’s Global Head of Music, Lyor Cohen, announced on June 2, 2021, that YouTube has paid over $4 billion in the last year to artists, songwriters, and other rights-holders.
 Plus, according to YouTube, over two million users log on each month with over one billion hours of content watched per day.
 With numbers like these, it’s no wonder that YouTube continues to be one of the most dominant forms of entertainment viewing in our society.

 As a creative, how can you get in on the action?
-Here are three ways for musicians to make money through their YouTube presence.
+Here are three ways for musicians to make money and collect money through YouTube.

 1. Make money from your music and copyright.